google/xls/docs_src/dslx_reference.md

 }
 ```

-Note that procs can be parameterized, similar to
+Note that `proc`s can be parameterized, similar to
-[functions](#parametric-functions), and that the proc scope can contain
+[functions](#parametric-functions), and that the `proc` scope can contain
 `const_assert!`s and type aliases, which can be convenient to define within the
 parameterized scope for all of the `init`/`config`/`next` function definitions.

-Note that the `config` function is all evaluated at compile time (i.e. it is all
+Note that the `config` function is evaluated completely at compile time (i.e.,
-"constexpr" evaluated) -- this "configuration time" is a form of elaboration
+it is all "constexpr" evaluated) -- this "configuration time" is a form of
-where channels are connected and the communicating process hierarchy is created.
+elaboration where channels are connected and the communicating process hierarchy
+is created.

-A proc can create a sub-proc via the `spawn` keyword, and this "spawning"
+A `proc` can create a sub-`proc` via the `spawn` keyword, and this "spawning"
 happens at configuration time, whereas `next` reflects the "runtime" execution;
-e.g.
+e.g.,

 !!!
 WARNING
     Though DSLX organizes procs into a tree based on `spawn`s the